AdobeDocs/campaign-web.en/help/v8/preview-test/preview-test.md

 >additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/msg/preview-test/test-deliveries.html" text="Send test deliveries"
 >additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/landing-pages/create-lp.html#test-landing-page" text="Test landing pages"

 Once your delivery content has been defined, you can use profiles and test profiles to preview and test it before sending the message.

-This is an crucial step to ensure that it is accurate but also free of errors both in content and personalization settings.
+This is a crucial step to ensure that it is accurate but also free of errors both in content and personalization settings.

-To do this, [!DNL Adobe Campaign] allows you to:
+[!DNL Adobe Campaign Web user interface] allows you to:

 * [Preview the message content and personalization](preview-content.md)
 * [Send test deliveries](test-deliveries.md) (proofs) to specific recipients or subscribers for testing and validation